appuio/docs/appuio-docker-builder.rst

 Known Issues
 ------------

-* The OpenShift Container Platform Docker builder adds an ``ENV`` and a ``LABEL`` instructions containing information about the image source at end of the ``Dockerfile``.
+* The OpenShift Container Platform Docker builder exposes environment variables via an ``ENV`` instruction at the end of ``Dockerfile``.
 This is not yet implemented in the APPUiO secure Docker builder.
 * `Binary <https://docs.openshift.com/container-platform/3.4/dev_guide/builds.html#binary-source>`__ and
   `image sources <https://docs.openshift.com/container-platform/3.4/dev_guide/builds.html#image-source>`__ are currently not implemented.